microtrain/bootcamp/13-Express/04-AuthAPI.md

 ```

 ##### Post the Registration Form to the Users API
-[</> code](https://github.com/microtrain/mean.example.com/commit/5ef260abec56a72e219d3d8fdceb9eb60f384ba1) Add a registration end point the the users API. */users/register* is a GET request that will load a registration form. */api/users/register* is a POST request that creates a user record complete with salt and has values.
-For now, registartion will end with duping a JSON string onto the screen.
+[</> code](https://github.com/microtrain/mean.example.com/commit/5ef260abec56a72e219d3d8fdceb9eb60f384ba1) Add a registration endpoint the users API. */users/register* is a GET request that will load a registration form. */api/users/register* is a POST request that creates a user record complete with salt and has values.
+For now, registration will end with duping a JSON string onto the screen.
 Later we can convert this to an AJAX application.

 Create the file *routes/api/auth.js* and add the following content